 She turns her head away from me, refusing to make eye contact.
-Her breaths are rhythmic and forceful, as if she’s trying not to cry.
+Her breaths are rhythmic and forceful, as if she’s trying to avoid crying.

 “Until recently I had a friend,” I continue.
 “I also thought I didn’t need others, but that’s because it hurts too much when they leave.
 We are lying to ourselves.
-Even just someone being able to listen to us can change everything.
+Just someone being able to listen to us can change everything.
 I want to be that person for you.”

 I inch closer to Carmen and extend my hand out to touch hers.
-She doesn’t move away, but instead clenches her hand into a fist.
+She clenches her hand into a fist.

 “I don’t give a shit about your problems,” she mutters.
 “Nobody does.
 Whether you are hurting or not, it makes no difference.
 You are already gone.
 You don’t matter.
 Where do you think we are, idiot?
 This is our punishment.”

-Although I have felt like shit for many years, I haven’t approached the rage and bitterness evident in Carmen’s tone.
+Although I have felt like shit for many years, I haven’t approached the rage and bitterness evident in Carmen’s voice.

-“Wherever this place is, we can make the best of it,” I reply carefully.
-“We can still communicate if we want to.
-Or do you think that you deserve to spend the rest of possibly eternity in pain?”
+“Whatever this place is, we can make the best of it,” I reply carefully.
+“We can still communicate if we want.
+Or do you believe that you deserve to spend the rest of possibly eternity in pain?”

 She glares at me, maybe contemplating how to kill me.
 Although I’m a ghost, I can feel fear.
 I wouldn’t be surprised if my body was shaking visibly.

-“Shut the fuck up,” she answers in an exhausted tone.
+“Shut the fuck up,” she answers, exhausted.
 “You don’t know a damn thing.
 Just go away.”

 “I won’t.
 I’ll stay right here in silence, possibly for an hour or a couple.
 If you want to share something, I’ll listen.”